Gaels: Antiquity

-Medieval
+Early Middle Ages

 Christianity reached Ireland during the 5th century, most famously through a Romano-British slave Patrick, but also through Gaels such as Declán, Finnian and the Twelve Apostles of Ireland.
 The abbot and the monk eventually took over certain cultural roles of the aos dána (not least the roles of druí and seanchaí) as the oral culture of the Gaels was transmitted to script by the arrival of literacy.
 Thus Christianity in Ireland during this early time retained elements of Gaelic culture.

 In the Middle Ages, Gaelic Ireland was divided into a hierarchy of territories ruled by a hierarchy of kings or chiefs.
 The smallest territory was the túath (plural: túatha), which was typically the territory of a single kin-group.
 Several túatha formed a mór túath (overkingdom), which was ruled by an overking.
 Several overkingdoms formed a cóiced (province), which was ruled by a provincial king.
 In the early Middle Ages the túath was the main political unit, but during the following centuries the overkings and provincial kings became ever more powerful.
 By the 6th century, the division of Ireland into two spheres of influence (Leath Cuinn and Leath Moga) was largely a reality.
 In the south, the influence of the Eóganachta based at Cashel grew further, to the detriment of Érainn clans such as the Corcu Loígde and Clann Conla.
 Through their vassals the Déisi (descended from Fiacha Suidhe and later known as the Dál gCais), Munster was extended north of the River Shannon, laying the foundations for Thomond.
 Aside from their gains in Ulster (excluding the Érainn's Ulaid), the Uí Néill's southern branch had also pushed down into Mide and Brega.
 By the 9th century, some of the most powerful kings were being acknowledged as High King of Ireland.

 Some, particularly champions of Christianity, hold the 6th to 9th centuries to be a Golden Age for the Gaels.
 This is due to the influence which the Gaels had across Western Europe as part of their Christian missionary activities.
 Similar to the Desert Fathers, Gaelic monastics were known for their asceticism.
 Some of the most celebrated figures of this time were Columba, Aidan, Columbanus and others.
 Learned in Greek and Latin during an age of cultural collapse, the Gaelic scholars were able to gain a presence at the court of the Carolingian Frankish Empire; perhaps the best known example is Johannes Scotus Eriugena.
 Aside from their activities abroad, insular art flourished domestically, with artifacts such as the Book of Kells and Tara Brooch surviving.
 Clonmacnoise, Glendalough, Clonard, Durrow and Inis Cathaigh are some of the more prominent Ireland-based monasteries founded during this time.